mafeifan/image-syncer/README.md

 1、fork this repo, then create your self secrets:
 ```
-Settings-->Secrets-->New Repository Secrets--> Add your DOCKERHUB_USERNAME and DOCKERHUB_PASSWORD key values.
+Settings-->Secrets and variables --> Actions -->New Repository Secrets--> Add your DOCKERHUB_USERNAME and DOCKERHUB_PASSWORD key values.
 ```
 ![githubaction01.png](https://i.loli.net/2021/08/21/TjN76FtngG5Dehf.png)